TheDeathlyCow/more-geodes/README.md

 **Important note**: These changes can ONLY take affect after a server or world restart.
 A simple reload is not sufficient!

-# Configuration
+# Configuration [Fabric Version Only]

 The generation of each geode can be independently disabled via a config.
-The config is in your standard config directory, under the file name `geodes.properties`.
+The config should be placed in your standard config directory, under the file name `geodes.properties`.
 Any changes to the config require a game or server restart.

 The default config is as follows:
 ```properties